Efya: 2011–2015: One Nation record deal, T.I.N.T., and notable performances

-In 2011, Efya signed a recording deal with One Nation Entertainment.
-Her debut mixtape T.I.N.T, which is an acronym for This Is Not The Album, comprises thirteen tracks and was released for free digital download on November 12, 2013.
-It was supported by the singles "Getaway" and "Best in Me".
-T.I.N.T is composed of songs that were released between 2011 and 2013.
+On Saturday, November 9, 2013, Efya shared the stage with P-Square, MI, Wande Coal, Burna Boy, Edem, Kwabena Kwabena, Asem, and Paapa Yankson at the Globacom-sponsored Slide N Bounce concert series, which kicked off in Kumasi.
+Her debut mixtape, T.I.N.T, is an acronym for This Is Not The Album.
+It comprises thirteen tracks and was released for free digital download on November 12, 2013.
+The mixtape was supported by the singles "Getaway" and "Best in Me", and is composed of songs that were released between 2011 and 2013.
 In an interview with ARISE magazine, Efya said love is the overall theme of the mixtape and that the record is about "the good, the bad, the ugly, the heartbreak, the pains, the highs, and lows of life".
-The mixtape's lead single, "Getaway", was released on November 10, 2011.
-The music video for the song was filmed in Accra by Sony Addo.
-The mixtape's second single, "Best in Me", was released on February 14, 2012.
-The song's music video was directed by Big OJ Films and uploaded to YouTube in September 2013.
-On February 14, 2013, Efya released "Body", a cover of Chris Brown's single "Don't Judge Me".
+On December 20, 2013, Efya performed at the 2013 edition of the annual Girl Talk concert, which was held at the National Theatre and headlined by Becca.